emptybutton/Act/DOCS.md

 > `bind` by default binds without secondary behavior.

-> To generate a pipeline without secondary behavior from a template, use the `atomic_binding_by` shortcut.
+> To generate a pipeline without secondary behavior from a template, use the `fbind_by` shortcut.

 </br>

 ### Partial application
 Memorize arguments
 ```py
 from operator import truediv

 divide_8_by = partial(truediv, 8)  # lambda _: truediv(8, _)
 divide_by_2 = rpartial(truediv, 2)  # lambda _: truediv(_, 2)